Easy Breakfast Casserole: Fit For a Crowd and Can Make Ahead of Time

 • In a large bowl, combine sausage mixture with hash browns and cheddar cheese.
 Pour into a greased 9×13 baking dish.

-Sausage, peppers, onions, cheese, and frozen hash browns in a glass bowl to make breakfast casserole.
+Sausage, peppers, onions, shredded cheese, and frozen hash browns in a bowl

 • In a separate bowl, combine eggs and milk.
 Whisk until fully blended.
 Pour over hash brown mixture.